-- (d) ensure that when any employee, either of the Council or of a service provider, may be affected by any transfer arrangement, then any Transfer of Undertaking (Protection of Employment) issues are considered and legal and HR advice from within the Council is obtained prior to proceeding with the procurement exercise. - 2.1.3 Failure to comply with any of the provisions of these Contract Procedure Rules. the Council's Constitution or any legal requirements may be brought to the attention of the Monitoring Officer, Head of Internal Audit, or relevant Officer as appropriate.
+- (d) ensure that when any employee, either of the Council or of a service provider, may be affected by any transfer arrangement, then any Transfer of Undertaking (Protection of Employment) issues are considered and legal and HR advice from within the Council is obtained prior to proceeding with the procurement exercise. - 2.1.3 Failure to comply with any of the provisions of these Contract Procedure Rules, the Council's Constitution or any legal requirements may be brought to the attention of the Monitoring Officer, Head of Internal Audit, or relevant Officer as appropriate.
 Depending on the nature of the non-compliance this may result in disciplinary action being taken. - 2.1.4 A contract may be let through any framework agreement to which the Council has access.
-Where the contract to be let is subject to the Public Contracts Regulations 2015 or the Concession Contracts 2016, use of such framework agreement shall be subject to compliance with those regulations (see the Delegations to Officers for details of Officers who may action this rule).
+Where the contract to be let is subject to the Procurement Act 2023, or any other relevant UK Legislation, use of such framework agreement shall be subject to compliance with those regulations (see the Delegations to Officers for details of Officers who may action this rule).